Luis Cardoso da Silva

-Luís Carlos Cardoso da Silva (born 11 December 1984) is a Brazilian paracanoeist.
+Luís Carlos Cardoso da Silva (born 11 December 1984) is a Brazilian Para canoeist.
 He is a seven-time world champion.

 Career

 Silva won his fifth world championship in 2017 in the men's VL1 event, surpassing Fernando Fernandes de Pádua for the most by a Brazilian.

 Silva represented Brazil at the 2016 Summer Paralympics in the men's KL1 event and finished in fourth place with a time 51.631.
 He again represented Brazil at the 2020 Summer Paralympics in the men's KL1 event and finished with a time of 48.031 and won a silver medal.